 Did you know that Alcuin offers a parent/infant class which meets one day week?
 We invite everyone to come and discover our Parent/Infant class.
-The Parent/Infant class, on Wednesdays from 10:00 to 11:30 a.m., gives parents the opportunity to observe and interact with their child in a rich Montessori environment in which both can explore and discover.
+The Parent/Infant class, on Fridays from 10:00 to 11:30 a.m., gives parents the opportunity to observe and interact with their child in a rich Montessori environment in which both can explore and discover.

 In the Parent/Infant class, children (ages birth to 18 months) can explore and develop social skills, concentration, coordination, and feel a sense of belonging to a group.
 It also gives parent and child a special time together — time that is all their own.